Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 For OpenBLAS, it is straight forward after a while.
 However, the installation of Scalapack needs to go in a different way than CentOS.
 The scalapach-2.2.0 file is downloaded and expanded.
-At the BLACS/SRC directory, one type $ make (no option), and mpif90 is done automatically to make a part of libscalapack.a.
+At the BLACS/SRC directory, one type $ make (no option), and mpif90 is done automatically to genarate a part of libscalapack.a.
 The same is true for PBLACS/SRC and SRC for which one must have -fallow-argument-mismatch at the Makefile's $(FC) line and type $ make -i (the switch -i for ignoring mismatch signals).